murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 ## Introduction

-In this second exercise we will identify variants on common bullies (AKA: Lake Fish) data sampled from Laka Wanaka and Lake Wakatipu, in Aotearoa New Zealand.
-These fishes look different at different depths, and we find ourselves asking whether those morphological differences are heritable.  humble New Zealand cichlids
+In this second exercise, we will identify genetic variants for common bullies (Gobiomorphus cotidianus; AKA: Lake Fish) sampled from Laka Wanaka and Lake Wakatipu in Aotearoa New Zealand.
+These fishes look different at different depths, and we found ourselves asking whether those morphological differences were supported by genetic structure.

   <p align="center"><br><img src="img/map_stickleback2.png" alt="drawing" width="700"/></p>
-Map of Stickleback populations

-Without access to a reference genome, we want to assemble the RAD loci and examine population structure.
+Without access to a reference genome, we will assemble the RAD loci *de novo* and examine population structure.
 However, before we can do that, we want to explore the *de novo* parameter space in order to be confident that we are assembling our data in an optimal way.

 The detailed information of the stacks parameter can be found [in this explanation](http://catchenlab.life.illinois.edu/stacks/param_tut.php)

 In summary, Stack (i.e. locus) formation is controlled by three main parameters: